jerryhgladinet/docs/admin/source/chapter03.rst

 **CLUSTER INFO**

-In the center of the Dashboard screen, you can access your Tenants (Companies, Clients) and imported Network File Shares (5).
+In the center of the Dashboard screen, you can access your Tenants (Companies, Clients) and system reports.

 .. note::

-    At a high level, the |prodname| web browser management interface allows you to manage clients (Tenants) and the connections to their file servers within a local network or a remote location.
+    At a high level, the |prodname| web browser management interface allows you to manage clients (Tenants) and the overall system performance and statistics reports.